 Towson University welcomes those who have served our country in the military and their family members.
 TU believes they should be provided outstanding support and services – from applicants to alumni.

-Towson University is recognized by GI Jobs magazine as one of the top military-friendly universities in the United States.
-Extensive course offerings, flexible class schedules, and veteran support services make TU a great choice for pursuing your undergraduate education.
+Towson University is recognized U.S. News and World Report as the #7 best school for veterans in the region.
+Moreover, TU currently has “silver status” with Military Friendly Rankings.
+Extensive course offerings, flexible class schedules, and veteran support services make TU a great choice for pursuing your undergraduate or graduate education.

 Towson University offers more than 80 graduate programs in the fields of education, health, business, science, mathematics, fine arts, communication and other professional studies.
 Flexible formats and evening classes are available to help students balance work, life and their studies.
 Find out how to apply to graduate school as a veteran.

 Towson University waives the fees for military affiliates.
 To have your application fee waived, you can attach a copy of your military orders or your DD-214 form to your online application to verify your service.
 You can also send it separately to University Admissions office by fax, 410-704-3030, or email it to admissions_documents AT_TOWSON.

 For residency questions please contact the Admissions Office at 410-704-2113 or email admissionsresidency AT_TOWSON.

 The Towson University Military & Veterans Center are your experts in processing benefits, advising on how to maximize them, and for learning about other benefits resources that might be available to you.
 Learn more about benefits.